LAS VEGAS, NEVADA -- January 24, 2001-- In this Newsletter I report on:

 Dear Mark,

-I am going to Vegas for the first time, and I need to know what the different color chips are worth.
+I need to know what the different color chips are worth.

 I have never played before.